Introduction to the TOP TEN TIPS for Getting Into a Juried Exhibition, Book or Magazine

 Do not let the quality of your images eliminate your work from the next juried exhibition, craft show, book or magazine.
 Always keep in mind that the jury is looking at a photographic representation rather than the actual work.
 No matter how good your work may be in reality, your photographic image must capture that reality in a dynamic and compelling manner.
 In a competitive environment, jurors must sort through hundreds of images.
 This is your opportunity to grab the jurors’ attention and set your work ahead of the pack by showing the jury fabulous images.

 Superior photographic images can make the difference as to whether you will be accepted or rejected.
-Read Guide to Professional Quality Images in the Professional Guidelines for a few suggestions that may help you or your photographer obtain top quality images.
+Read Guide to Professional Quality Images for a few suggestions that may help you or your photographer obtain top quality images.

 Consider hiring a professional photographer.